Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

 \proof Suppose that $x\not\in A$.
 Then both $G_{x,u}$ and $G_{x,v}$ fix $\pi_A(x)\neq x$.
 Now assume that $x\in A$ and that $z\neq x$.
 If $\pi_A(z)=x$ then $x$ is a branch point and $G_{u,x}$ moves $z$ by \ref{TransThm}.
 If $\pi_A(z)$ is between $x$ and $u$, then there is a branch point between $x$ and $\pi_A(z)$ and therefore $G_{v,x}$ moves $z$ by \ref{TransThm}.
 Similarly, $G_{u,x}$ moves $z$ if $\pi_A(z)$ is between $x$ and $v$.

-\end{Lem} \begin{Num} If $T$ is of type (III), then $i_G(T)=T$.
-The stabilizer $G_{x,y}$ of two distinct points $x,y$ fixes the infinite set $[x,y]$, so type (III) can be distinguished from type (II).
+\end{Lem} \begin{Num} If $T$ is of type (III), then $i_G(T)=T$ by \ref{AllPointsGIsolated}.
+The stabilizer $G_{x,y}$ of two distinct points $x,y$ fixes the infinite set $[x,y]\subseteq i_G(T)$, so type (III) can be distinguished from type (II).
 By \ref{RecoverApts} we can recover the apartments in $T$ from the group action.
 Let $A=(u,v)$ be an apartment and let $z\in A$.
 Then $(u,z]=A\cap T^{G_{u,z}}$, so we can also recover the rays in $A$.
 Therefore $G$ determines the topology of $A$.
-Since the branch points are dense $A$, $G_{u,v}$ induces a group $H$ of translations on $A$ which has a dense orbit.
+Since the branch points are dense $A$, the group $G_{u,v}$ induces a group $H$ of translations on $A$ which has a dense orbit.
 Up to a scaling factor, there is just one $H$-invariant metric on $A$ which satisfies $d(h^n(x),y)=nd(x,y)$ for all $h\in H$ and all $n\in\NN$.
 So the metric on $A$ is determined up to scaling.
-Since all apartments are conjugate, the metric on $T$ is unique up to scaling. \end{Num} Summarizing these facts we have the following result. \begin{Prop} Assume that $\#\partial T\geq 3$.
+Since all apartments are conjugate, the metric on $T$ is unique up to scaling. \end{Num} Summarizing these facts we have the following result. \begin{Prop} Assume that $T$ is a tree with $\#\partial T\geq 3$ and that $G$ acts on $T$ in such a way that (2-$\partial$) holds.
 Given the $G$-actions on $\partial T$ and $i_G(T)$, the combinatorial structure of the tree $T$ is uniquely determined.
 If $T$ is of type (II) or type (III), the metric is determined up to a scaling factor.